bagder/docs/URL-interop.md

 TWUS: specifies that both 32bit numbers ("12345677") as well as partial dot-addresses ("127.0") are valid.

-Real world: 32 bit numbers occur, and are automagically supported if typical OS level name resolver funcitons are used since they often support this out of the box.
+Real world: 32 bit numbers occur, and are automatically supported if typical OS level name resolver functions are used since they often support this out of the box.

 ### IDNA